Health Information and Tools > Patient Care Handouts > Dislocated Elbow in Children: Care Instructions

 • The chest sinking in or the nostrils flaring when your child struggles to breathe.

-• Your child is very sleepy and you have trouble waking him or her.
+• Your child is very sleepy and you have trouble waking them.

 • Your child passes out (loses consciousness).